 Semaglutide is an innovative and promising treatment that operates as a glucagon-like peptide-1 (GLP-1) receptor agonist.
 It belongs to the GLP-1 family, renowned for stimulating insulin and decreasing glucagon secretion.
 Semaglutide shares a 94% homology to human GLP-1.
 So it ensures a reduced risk of immunogenicity.
 (Kalra et al., 2020)

-Structure and Unique Characteristics of Semaglutide
+Semaglutide: Chemical Structure and Unique Characteristics

 Chemically, Semaglutide presents as a peptide composed of 31 amino acids.
 This peptidic structure features certain unique attributes.
 Here’s an overview of these attributes:

-- Semaglutide has an alanine residue at the 8th position, which is substituted with 2-aminoisobutyric acid.
+• Semaglutide has an alanine residue at the 8th position, which is substituted with 2-aminoisobutyric acid.
 This particular substitution safeguards semaglutide from degradation by the DPP-4

-- The peptide also contains an arginine substitution at the 34th Originally a lysine residue in native GLP-1 is present here.
+• The peptide also contains an arginine substitution at the 34th Originally a lysine residue in native GLP-1 is present here.
 This change facilitates the production of GLP-1 analogs through a semi-recombinant process.

-- Finally, a lysine residue at the 26th position has been acylated to allow for the attachment of a C18 fatty A hydrophilic linker, “γGlu-2xOEG”, is used for this attachment.
+• Finally, a lysine residue at the 26th position has been acylated to allow for the attachment of a C18 fatty A hydrophilic linker, “γGlu-2xOEG”, is used for this attachment.
 This addition elongates the systemic half-life through enhanced albumin binding and reduced renal clearance.
 (Al Musaimi et al. 2018)

-Enhanced Stability and Prolonged Half-Life of Semaglutide
+Enhanced Stability and Prolonged Half-Life

 Now let’s discuss the Semaglutide mechanism of action and its effects.

-Part 2.
 Semaglutide Weight Loss Mechanism of Action & Effects

 Through activating these receptors, semaglutide augments insulin secretion in a glucose-dependent manner.
 It also inhibits glucagon release and suppresses hepatic